 What are the possible side effects of hydroxychloroquine?

 Most people tolerate hydroxychloroquine well.
 Some side effects include nausea and diarrhoea, but they may lessen over time or if you take your tablets with food.
 Less common side effects are rashes, changes in your skin’s pigment (like dark spots), changes to your hair (like thinning) or muscle weakness.

-Although rare, hydroxychloroquine use could lead to damage of the cells in the back of your eye that detect light and color.
-You’ll receive a specialized baseline eye exam when you start the medication.
+Although rare, hydroxychloroquine use could lead to damage of the cells in the back of your eye that detect light and colour.
+You’ll receive a specialised baseline eye exam when you start the medication.
 Later, you’ll follow up with your ophthalmologist as directed.
 The frequency of your eye tests may depend on your other medical conditions or if you have changes in your vision while taking hydroxychloroquine.

 Hydroxychloroquine seems to be safe during pregnancy, but any time you are considering pregnancy (or if you have fallen pregnant) you should discuss all medications with your doctor.

 Most vaccines can be given safely, but, once again, check this with your doctor.

 - Anaemia, especially in people with porphyria